my-python-utils/retry/README.rst

                        fixed if a number, random if a range tuple (min, max)
         :param logger: logger.warning(fmt, error, delay) will be called on failed attempts.
                        default: retry.logging_logger. if None, logging is disabled.
+        :param callbacks: a list of function to execute when a retry happens. default: None (no callback).
         """

 Various retrying logic can be achieved by combination of arguments.